 Dillingham is a very small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Alaska.
 With a population of 2,126 people and just one neighborhood, Dillingham is the 32nd largest community in Alaska.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dillingham is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Dillingham isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Dillingham are a mix of both white- and blue-collar jobs.
 Overall, Dillingham is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Dillingham who work in management occupations (12.64%), office and administrative support (12.45%), and healthcare (7.32%).

 Telecommuters are a relatively large percentage of the workforce: 8.47% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Dillingham is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The education level of Dillingham citizens is a little higher than the average for US cities and towns: 24.45% of adults in Dillingham have at least a bachelor's degree.
+The citizens of Dillingham are slightly better educated than the national average of 21.84% for all cities and towns, with 24.45% of adults in Dillingham having a bachelor's degree or advanced degree.

 The per capita income in Dillingham in 2022 was $43,779, which is upper middle income relative to Alaska and the nation.
 This equates to an annual income of $175,116 for a family of four.
 However, Dillingham contains both very wealthy and poor people as well.